Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: Experiments

 \section{Experiments}

-To validate our proposed data-driven DROC approach with estimation of noise reference distribution and KL divergence bound, we consider a navigation problem with a car-like robot.
-The car-like robot \cite{de2005feedback} is a widely used model in robotics and control systems due to its simplicity and effectiveness.
-The state of the robot is represented by a four-dimensional vector $\mathbf{x}=[x,y,\theta,v]$, where $x$ and $y$ are the coordinates of the robot, $\theta$ is the yaw angle which represents the angle between the orientation of the car and the $x$-axis, and $v$ is the velocity.
+To validate \ours, we consider a navigation problem with a standard car-like robot \cite{de2005feedback}, which is a widely used model due to its simplicity and effectiveness.
+The state of the robot is represented by a vector $\mathbf{x}=[x,\ y,\ \theta,\ v]$, where $x$ and $y$ are the coordinates of the robot, $\theta$ is the yaw angle which represents the angle between the orientation of the car and the $x$-axis, and $v$ is the velocity.
 The control inputs for the robot are the acceleration $a$ and steering angle $\delta$.
-Our goal is to design a control policy that brings the robot to the origin as close as possible while accounting for the unknown noise affecting its motion.
-The length of the car-like robot is $0.3\ m$ in our experiments.
-We discretize the system as expressed in Eq. \ref{dyn} with $dt=0.1\ s$.
+Our goal is to design a control policy that brings the robot to the origin as close as possible while accounting for the unknown noise.
+The length of the car-like robot is $0.3\ m$.
+We discretize the system with $dt=0.1\ s$ and use horizon step $n=10$.